 Pre-doctoral trainees enrolled in the BME graduate program are highly encouraged to attend these seminars, when the topic is appropriate for their training plan.

 These bi-weekly research seminars include two 30-min presentations by trainees, as well as presentations from WU faculty and external speakers, and are appropriate for trainees who work on projects related to bone-cancer interactions.

 Experimental Skeletal Biology Journal/Data Club

-Supervised by Dr. Steven Teitelbaum, the forum focuses on the molecular and cellular biology of bone.
+Supervised by Steven Teitelbaum, MD, the forum focuses on the molecular and cellular biology of bone.
 Both faculty and trainees present on a rotation basis.
 Trainee’s presentations alternate between discussion of a published article and presentation of their own research project.
 Feedback is provided during the discussion and via email.

 Musculoskeletal Mechanobiology Journal Club

-Supervised by Dr. Simon Tang, this journal club meets every other week, and discusses articles pertaining to the biological response and adaptation to mechanical signals in skeletal tissues.
+Supervised by Simon Tang, PhD, this journal club meets every other week, and discusses articles pertaining to the biological response and adaptation to mechanical signals in skeletal tissues.
 Both faculty and trainees present on a rotation basis.

 This component of the program is designed to provide SDTP trainees with learning opportunities relevant to the development of a successful career in research.
 The DBBS offers a variety of venues throughout the year for students and post-doctoral trainees, in the forms of courses, seminars and workshops, on topics that include leadership skills, grantsmanship, scientific publishing and research ethics.